Wednesday, October 23, 2024

 • "The Silmarillion": Detailed mythology of Middle-earth, including creation myths and the history of its peoples.

-• Letters and Essays: Tolkien's correspondence and writings provide insight into his intentions and the theological underpinnings of his work.
+• Letters and Essays: Tolkien's correspondence and writings provide insight into his intentions and the theological underpinnings of his work, including his concept of Christianity as the True Myth.

 By delving into the rich tapestry of Middle-earth, readers encounter a world where pagan and Christian elements coalesce, offering a profound reflection on the human condition and the divine narrative that Tolkien believed encompasses all of history.
-His emphasis on the respect for nature serves as a reminder of the interconnectedness of all creation and the responsibility to preserve and honor the natural world.
+His emphasis on respect for nature and the idea of Christianity as the True Myth serves as a reminder of the interconnectedness of all creation and the ultimate fulfillment of human longing in the Christian story.

 Published on the feast of St. John of Capistrano